 I always start off my fried rice by sauteing a little ginger and garlic – these are my key aromatics.
 The other trick is the sauce.
 I learned how to make really good fried rice a few years ago when I started using a combination of flavorings in my sauce – soy sauce, rice wine, oyster sauce, sesame oil, and a dash of sugar.
 Sure, you can use just soy sauce, but your fried rice won’t taste nearly as good.

-I served this fried rice for dinner with some pan-fried dumplings (they come frozen and can be found at the supermarket or your local Asian market) and steamed Chinese broccoli with oyster sauce.
+I served this Chinese Shrimp Fried Rice for dinner with some pan-fried dumplings (they come frozen and can be found at the supermarket or your local Asian market) and steamed Chinese broccoli with oyster sauce.
 We call this meal “Chinese takeout” at home.

 Here are a few more fried rice recipes: